-For instance, the specsheet above for a motherboard says that it has ‘onboard graphics’ without stating that it does not have chipset of its own.
+For instance, the spec sheet above for a motherboard says that it has ‘onboard graphics’ without stating that it does not have a chipset of its own.

-To add to that to confusion it also says ‘integrated graphics processor-Intel HD Graphics’, this just adds more to confusion since a normal person would understand this as the motherboard infact having an integrated card.
+To add to the confusion it also says ‘integrated graphics processor-Intel HD Graphics’, this just adds more to confusion since a normal person would understand this as the motherboard in fact having an integrated chipset.

-The point is, actual ‘Onboard Graphics’ do not exist.
+The point is, actual ‘Onboard Graphics’ does not exist.

-Integrated graphics, on the other hand, like the Intel HD series card or the AMD VEGA series cards are actually built in to the processor.
+Integrated graphics, on the other hand, like the Intel HD series iGPU or the AMD VEGA series iGPUs are actually built into the processor.
 You don’t pay an extra amount for these when buying a new processor.

 Can These MOBO Support 4K Resolution?